Citebite and Awesome Highlighter are the web apps that satisfy our double requirements of simplicity and utility.

 An Example of Awesome Highlighter in Action

 [NO LONGER WORKS] Awesome Highlighter also lets you highlight specific part of a webpage and then gives you a link that points to it.
 But it goes a step further by also letting you register and save your highlighted pages.
-We have covered it before but it’s worth a second look.
+We have covered it but it’s worth a second look.

 Enter the URL of the webpage and Awesome Highlighter displays the page with the highlighting toolbar on top.
 Use the pen to highlight the relevant passage and click on Done.
 You can also add a small note to the highlighted text for reference.